 Secondary reference solutions address such restrictions.
 They tend to be convenient round numbers ranging in values typically from 5 to 500,000 µS/cm @ 25°C and are certified by measurement on a precision conductivity meter that has been calibrated through use of the primary calibrants.

-ROMIL-PrimAg® conductivity primary calibrants are accredited to ISO 17025 calibration and produced under ISO 17034.
-All ROMIL-PrimAg® conductivity reference solutions are supplied with a Certificate of Calibration reporting the conductivity value and associated uncertainty.
+ROMIL-PrimAg® conductivity primary calibrants are accredited to ISO 17034.
+Both primary and secondary ROMIL-PrimAg® conductivity reference solutions are supplied with a Certificate of Calibration reporting the conductivity value and associated uncertainty.

 PrimAg is a registered trademark of ROMIL Ltd.